thefutureseer/nexttodo/README.md

 - GraphQL: A query language for APIs and a runtime for executing those queries.
 - Apollo Server: A GraphQL server that integrates with various data sources.
 - MongoDB: A NoSQL database for storing todo data.
+- JSON Web Token (JWT): A compact, URL-safe means of representing claims to be transferred between two parties.

 ## Installation